| Title: | Geographical Risk Analysis Based on Habitat Connectivity |

 An index is generated for each combination of paramters.

-One combination is equivalent to sean()
+One combination is equivalent to sean() function.

 Yanru Xing, John F Hernandez Nopsa, Kelsey F Andersen, Jorge L Andrade-Piedra, Fenton D Beed, Guy Blomme, Mónica Carvajal-Yepes, Danny L Coyne, Wilmer J Cuellar, Gregory A Forbes, Jan F Kreuze, Jürgen Kroschel, P Lava Kumar, James P Legg, Monica Parker, Elmar Schulte-Geldermann, Kalpana Sharma, Karen A Garrett, Global Cropland connectivity: A Risk Factor for Invasion and Saturation by Emerging Pathogens and Pests, BioScience, Volume 70, Issue 9, September 2020, Pages 744–758, doi:10.1093/biosci/biaa067